upasadena/interactive-cyoa-tutorial/docs/mechanics/rows.md

 The _Objects Per Row_ option allows you to specify how many Objects should be present within an Object row.

+!!! tip

+    The optimal number depends on the amount of text you use in the descriptions.

+    If the description is only a few words, you can use as many as 7 or 8.
+The ratio of text height will still be nice.

+    But if there are several sentences, please use only 4 or 5 max.
+Otherwise, the text will stretch into a completely unpleasing and uncomfortable to read columm[^dragons-whore].

 === "1 per Row"

     ![](../images/13a_1_per_row.png)